DARWIN, Charles (1809-1882)

 On his return to England, Darwin spent six months in Cambridge as a gentleman geologist before moving to London.
-He moved to 12 Upper Gower Street (later 110 Gower Street) at the very end of 1838, just prior to marrying his cousin Emma Wedgwood early the following year.
+He moved to 12 Upper Gower Street (later 110 Gower Street) at the very end of 1838, just before marrying his cousin Emma Wedgwood early the following year.

 To his surprise, Darwin took to London life: ‘there is a grandeur about its smoky fogs, and the dull, distant sounds of cabs and coaches; in fact you may perceive I am becoming a thorough-paced Cockney’, he told a friend in 1839.
 However, partly due to his ‘unwellness’, a serious but still undiagnosed illness that left him fatigued and nauseous, the couple withdrew from society life.
 But Darwin continued to attend the meetings of several scientific societies, and acted as secretary to the Geological Society.

 It was during his time at Gower Street that he wrote The Structure and Distribution of Coral Reefs (1842), inspired by his five-year travels, and arranged for the naturalists’ descriptions to be published as The Zoology of the Voyage of H.M.S.
 Beagle (1838–43).
 It was also when he started to sketch out his evolutionary theories.